About Winter Weather

 What Is Extreme Cold?

 What constitutes extreme cold and its effects can vary across different areas of the country.
-In regions relatively unaccustomed to winter weather, near freezing temperatures are considered “extreme cold.”
+In regions relatively unaccustomed to winter weather, near freezing temperatures are considered extreme cold.
 Whenever temperatures drop decidedly below normal and as wind speed increases, heat can leave your body more rapidly.
-These weatherrelated conditions may lead to serious health problems.
-Extreme cold is a dangerous situation that can bring on health emergencies in susceptible people, such as those without shelter or who are stranded, or who live in a home that is poorly insulated or without heat.
+These weather-related conditions may lead to serious health problems such as hypothermia.
+Extreme cold is a dangerous situation that can bring on health emergencies in those who are susceptible, such as people without shelter, people who are stranded, or people who live in a home that is poorly insulated or without heat.